Lymphatic system: Tertiary lymphoid organs

 According to the composition and activation status of the cells within the lymphoid structures, at least three organizational levels of TLOs have been described.
 The formation of TLOs starts with the aggregating of lymphoid cells and occasional DCs, but FDCs are lacking at this stage.
 The next stage is immature TLOs, also known as primary follicle-like TLS, which have an increased number of T cells and B cells with distinct T cell and B cell zones and the formation of FDCs network, but without germinal centres.
 Finally, fully mature (also known as secondary follicle-like) TLOs often have active germinal centres and high endothelial venules (HEVs), demonstrating a functional capacity by promoting T cell and B cell activation and then leading to expansion of TLS through cell proliferation and recruitment.
-During TLS formation, T and B cells are separated into two different but adjacent zones, with some cells having the ability to migrate from one to the other, which is a crucial step in developing an effective and coordinated immune response.
+During TLS formation, T and B cells are separated into two distinct but adjacent zones, with some cells able to migrate from one to the other, which is a crucial step in developing an effective and coordinated immune response.

 TLOs may play a key role in the immune response to cancer and serve as a prognostic marker for immunotherapy.
 TLOs have been reported to present in different cancer types such as melanoma, non-small-cell lung cancer and colorectal cancer (reviewed by Sautès-Fridman and colleagues in 2019), as well as glioma.
-TLOs are also been seen as a read-out of treatment efficacy.
+TLOs are also seen as a read-out of treatment efficacy.
 For example, in patients with pancreatic ductal adenocarcinoma (PDAC), vaccination led to the formation of TLOs in responders.
 Within these patients, lymphocytes in TLOs displayed an activated phenotype, and in vitro experiments showed their capacity to perform effector functions.
-Patients with the presence of TLOs tend to have a better prognosis, even though some certain cancer types showed an opposite effect.
+Patients with the presence of TLOs tend to have a better prognosis, even though certain cancer types showed an opposite effect.
 Besides, TLOs with an active germinal center seem to show a better prognosis than those with TLOs without a germinal center.
 The reason that these patients tend to live longer is that TLOs can promote an immune response against the tumors.
-TLOs may also enhance anti-tumor response when patients are treated with immunotherapy such as immune checkpoint blockade treatment.
+TLOs may also enhance anti-tumor response when patients are treated with immunotherapy such as immune checkpoint blockade.